18F/handbook/docs/03-policies/cwds-timeoff.md

 Should you need time off (sick, personal, vacation), there is a procedure to follow that helps ensure your request is efficient & transparent to your team.
 With all requests, the more advanced notice you can provide the better.

+CivicActions closes its offices for observation per this [company holiday schedule](../03-policies/benefits.md) for United StTates employees.
+You do not need to request time off for holidays in which the office is closed.

 The State of California closes its offices for observation per this [State holiday schedule](http://www.calhr.ca.gov/employees/Pages/holidays.aspx).
 You do not need to request timeoff for holidays that appear on both the State list and the CivicActions list.
+If the CWDS office is closed then you are not obligated to work.
+You can choose to work remote on knowledge sharing or support work with other CivicActions folks but it is not required.

 ## Personal & Vacation Time Off